The club was founded in 1960 to: -

 a.
 Provide training for the handlers or owners of any dogs whose inoculations are complete

 b.
 Support obedience shows and associated activities

 c.
 Meet on matters of common concern and for social purposes

 d.
 Further the interest of charities concerned with dogs

-The Club is managed by a committee, elected by the members, which normally meets once a month.
+The Club is managed by a committee, elected by the members, which normally meets three times a year.
 The members are all active Club members and are always available to give advice to members.

 Club activities are always posted in advance on the notice board.
 A broad outline of Club activities is as follows:

 These are held on Tuesdays and Fridays from 7.15pm in the St Ippolyts Village Hall and the inoculation certificate must be produced prior to the dog being brought into the hall, and at annual renewal of membership.